Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ![[Pasted image 20250406222659.jpg]]

-[The Discord]([https://discord.gg/cRFFHYye7t](https://discord.gg/cRFFHYye7t)) proved handy for this part too, even though I managed to do that thing where writing out the question led me to work out what the solution was almost right away.
+[[[https://discord.gg/cRFFHYye7t](https://discord.gg/cRFFHYye7t|The Discord]]) proved handy for this part too, even though I managed to do that thing where writing out the question led me to work out what the solution was almost right away.
 As you do.

 ![[Pasted image 20250406223221.jpg]]